Sewage sludge: Landfill

 Sewage sludge deposition in landfills can circulate human-virulent species of Cryptosporidium and Giardia pathogens.
 Sonication and quicklime stabilization are most effective in inactivation of these pathogens; microwave energy disintegration and top-soil stabilization were less effective.

-A Texas county has launched a first-of-its-kind criminal investigation into waste management giant Synagro over PFAS-contaminated sewage sludge it is selling to Texas farmers as a cheap alternative to fertilizer.

 As of 2023, 11% of sludge produced in the EU was disposed of in landfills.
 The EU is attempting to phase out the disposal of sludge in landfills.

 Ocean dumping

-It used to be common practice to dump sewage sludge into the ocean, however, this practice has stopped in many nations due to environmental concerns as well to domestic and international laws and treaties.
-Ronald Reagan signed the law that prohibited ocean dumping as a means of disposal of sewage sludge in the US in 1988.
+It used to be common practice to dump sewage sludge into the ocean.
+However, this practice has stopped in many nations due to environmental concerns as well to domestic and international laws and treaties.
+Former USA president Ronald Reagan signed the law that prohibited ocean dumping as a means of disposal of sewage sludge in the US in 1988.

 Incineration

-Sludge can also be incinerated in sludge incineration plants which comes with its own set of environmental concerns (air pollution, disposal of the ash).
+Sludge can also be incinerated in sludge incineration plants, but incineration comes with its own set of environmental concerns (air pollution, disposal of the ash).
 Pyrolysis of the sludge to create syngas and potentially biochar is possible, as is combustion of biofuel produced from drying sewage sludge or incineration in a waste-to-energy facility for direct production of electricity and steam for district heating or industrial uses.

 Thermal processes can greatly reduce the volume of the sludge, as well as achieve remediation of all or some of the biological concerns.
-Direct waste-to-energy incineration and complete combustion systems (such as the Gate 5 Energy System) will require multi-step cleaning of the exhaust gas, to ensure no hazardous substances are released.
-In addition, the ash produced by incineration or incomplete combustion processes (such as fluidized-bed dryers) may be difficult to use without subsequent treatment due to high heavy metal content; solutions to this include leaching of the ashes to remove heavy metals or in the case of ash produced in a complete-combustion process, or with biochar produced from a pyrolytic process, the heavy metals may be fixed in place and the ash material readily usable as a LEEDs preferred additive to concrete or asphalt.
+Direct waste-to-energy incineration and complete combustion systems will require multi-step cleaning of the exhaust gas to ensure no hazardous substances are released.
+In addition, the ash produced by incineration or incomplete combustion processes (such as fluidized-bed dryers) might be difficult to use without subsequent treatment due to high heavy metal content.
+Solutions to this include leaching of the ashes to remove heavy metals or, in the case of ash produced in a complete-combustion process or with biochar produced from a pyrolytic process, the heavy metals may be fixed in place, and the ash material may be readily usable as a LEEDs preferred additive to concrete or asphalt.

-Examples of other ways to use dried sewage sludge as an energy resource include the Gate 5 Energy System, an innovative process to power a steam turbine using heat from burning milled and dried sewage sludge, or combining dried sewage sludge with coal in coal-fired power stations.
+Examples of other ways to use dried sewage sludge as an energy resource include combining dried sewage sludge with coal in coal-fired power stations.
 In both cases this allows for production of electricity with less carbon-dioxide emissions than conventional coal-fired power stations.

 As of 2023, 27% of sludge produced in the EU was incinerated.